 The carbon screen printed electrode (SPE) (Scrint Print BHD, Malaysia) was scrubbed with Al2O3 powder for approximately 30 min and then washed with deionised water until clear.
 Next, the electrodes were rinsed and sonicated for 1 min to get rid of Al2O3 dirt and particle remnants that sticked to the surface of the electrode.
 After sonication, the electrode was again rinsed and cleaned with deionised water and dried with a tissue paper.
-After drying, the carbon SPE was soaked in a solution containing monomers of 0.5 M pyrrole and 1 M KCl as a dopant and connected to Autolab PGSTAT 128N MODEL potentiostat for electropolymerisation process.
-Carbon SPE acted as a working electrode, Pt electrode as counter electrode, and Ag/AgCl double junction electrode as a reference electrode.
-The process of polymerisation was started by supplying a current density of 2mA/cm for 90 sec.
+After drying, the carbon SPE was soaked in a solution containing monomers of 0.5 M pyrrole and 1 M KCl as a dopant and connected to Autolab PGSTAT 128N MODEL potentiostat for electrode as counter electrode, and Ag/AgCl double junction electrode as a reference electrode.
+The process of polymerisation was started by supplying a current density of 2mA/cm2 for 90 sec.
 The completion of polypyrrole polymerisation process was marked by a dark purple layer formed on the surface of carbon SPE.
 After that, the carbon SPE was rinsed with deionised water and was dried using a tissue paper.